akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-The Reeve’s wife sent her husband outdoors.
-"Headman or not," she confided once  Beatrice arrived.
-Their youngest daughter had sickened with a fever that refused to break.
-She remembered her mother’s hands, the way they could find the pulse in a wrist, the way they knew which herbs to steep and which to burn.
+Once Beatrice arrived, the Reeve’s wife sent her husband outdoors.
+"For illness respects no man and you'd only be in our way, husband, head of the village or not," she said.
+The youngest daughter had sickened with a fever that refused to break.
+Beatrice remembered her mother’s hands, the way they could find the pulse in a wrist, the way they knew which herbs to steep and which to burn.
 She knelt beside the girl’s pallet with a cup of brewed yarrow, elderflower and mint tea and said a prayer she had learned from the old nurse.

-“You’ll be right,” she said, though her own voice trembled.
+“She’ll be right,” she said, though her own voice trembled.

 The girl lived.
 Afterward, the reeve’s wife called her “the Lady of Stanwey” with a look that made Beatrice feel odd, her throat tightening.
 She was not a lady.
-She was a girl who remembered her mother’s hands and tried to be like them.
+She was a maturing girl, who remembered her mother’s hands and tried to be like them.

 ---

-That was the year she began to understand what her father would not say about his growing older.
+That was the year she began to understand about her father becoming older—the things he refused to say about himself.
 He would watch her from his chair by the fire, his hand on the staghound’s head, his eyes following her as she moved through the hall.
 She thought at first it was only the grief—her mother’s empty place at the table, the silence where her voice had been.
-But then he began to speak of neighbours.
+But then he began to speak to her of various neighbours.

+He would venture down to the village, his breath coming shorter with every step back up the slope, and afterwards he would watch her with a strange, searching look.
+He spoke of the miller’s new wife who had a "sharp eye for the grain," or how the blacksmith’s son was "strong of arm but slow of wit."
+He was giving her his eyes, she realized.
+He was teaching her how to see the people they ruled, before his own sight faded into the grey.

-“The thegn of Thornbury was speaking to me of his son,” he said one evening, stirring the coals.
+“The thegn of Thornbury was speaking to me of his son,” he said to her one evening, stirring the coals.
 “I met the boy.
 Edmund (Harold said it as *‘Ædmond’*).
-He’s seen you at the autumn fair.”
+He saw you at the autumn fair.”

 Beatrice’s hands kept kneading the bread dough.
 “Has he?”